EvanQuan/cheese-quest/README.md

 It probably would have helped if the game's state was actually contained as an object that could be saved as a file instead of just being a while-loop changing a bunch of local and global variables.

 This problem is one of the central reasons that prompted me to start development on [Cheese Quest 2](https://github.com/EvanQuan/CheeseQuest2).

+#### Abandonment
+Shortly after starting my second Computer Science course (CPSC 219) and learning about object-oriented programming, it quickly dawned on me just how terribly designed my initial approach to the game was.
+I kind of already knew that the code was designed terribly since I had to move around the file in 4 or 5 different locations if I wanted to add a new item or room, but it really began sinking in as I began to learn more.
+I eventually completed the game to the point that it was actually winnable, and continued changing and adding content afterwards due to feedback.
+This was all the while the idea of creating a new version of the game from scratch lurked in the back of my mind.
+But I increasingly began to consider that if I were to increase the game's scope that I would have to make some drastic changes to the code if I were to continue working on it.

+After learning about creating GUIs through Java's javax.swing and java.awt packages, I finally decided I would remake Cheese Quest in Java.
+I liked Java's approach to object-oriented programming better than Python's, and while I'm probably in the minority here, I also liked its overly verbose syntax as well.
+I abandoned any serious development of the Python version although I occationally made small patches afterwards.

+*Moral of the story: Creating a game with little to no prior Computer Science knowledge and building upon it until it grows into a monstrosity is probably not a good idea.*

 ## Notes on Design Decisions
 *I made some notes while developing this game.
 I thought I'd put them here just for historical documentation purposes. **They contain spoilers** since they were notes for myself and not for anyone else:*